Ashburry-trio/Ircproxy/README.md

 lose a host that breaks or another one gets taken and run at 100% murder and used to attack us and each other.
-As the world comes to an end the serial killers have started taking hosts making them super hard to kill, but not trained by any of us...
+As the world comes to an end the serial killers have started taking hosts making them super hard to kill, but not trained by any of us... which makes them weaker.

 o end of document.